Getting Started

 ZigZag requires an inferred onnx model, as it needs to know the shapes of all intermediate tensors to correctly infer the layer shapes.
 You can find more information on how to infer an onnx model here.

-The hardware we will accelerate the inference of AlexNet with, is a TPU-like architecture defined in zigzag/inputs/examples/hardware/TPU_like.py.
+The hardware we will accelerate the inference of AlexNet with, is a TPU-like architecture defined in zigzag/inputs/hardware/tpu_like.yaml.

-Besides the workload and HW architecture, a mapping file must be provided which, as the name suggests, provides information on how the network’s layers will be mapped onto the hardware resources.
-The mapping is provided in zigzag/inputs/examples/mapping/alexnet_on_tpu_like.py.
+Besides the workload and hardware architecture, a mapping file must be provided which, as the name suggests, provides information on how the network’s layers will be mapped onto the hardware resources.
+The mapping is provided in zigzag/inputs/mapping/tpu_like.yaml.

-The framework is generally ran through a main file which parses the provided inputs and contains the program flow through the stages defined in the main file.
+The framework is generally run through a main file which parses the provided inputs and contains the program flow through the stages defined in the main file.

 Note